knoerrich/angular-router-sane/README.md

 # angular-router-sane

-Makes reading typed parameters from an activated route sane.
+Makes reading typed parameters from an activated route sane, first from paramMap and if not existing there from queryParamMap.
 This means that the returned value will always be guaranteed to be of the expected type.
 Numbers will always be numbers and strings will always be strings.
-Disclaimer: `NaN`is not a legit number for the sake of sanity.

 ## Installation